FusionAuth/fusionauth-site/site/_posts/2022-06-22-what-is-scim.md

 But when you have applications which want to manage their own user storage or which don't support standards like OIDC (OpenID Connect) and SAML (Security Assertion Markup Language), then you may need to replicate user data.
 Rather than set up the application to rely on a single user data store, you can send the needed identity information to the application.
 If those applications support SCIM, then you can add, update and remove users as needed.

 You can also use SCIM to move portions of your identity from a source of truth to another system, possibly outside of your organization.
-For example, if you sign up for a SaaS application and you have your data stored in an identity server, the identity server can use SCIM to push some of your information, such as your email address, over to the SaaS application, while witholding other information, such as your birth date.
+For example, if you sign up for a SaaS application and you have your data stored in an identity server, the identity server can use SCIM to push some of your information, such as your email address, over to the SaaS application, while withholding other information, such as your birth date.

 When getting started with an identity system, you often need to provision users, and SCIM can help you do so.
 For CIAM (Customer Identity and Access Management) systems, self-registration can work in certain scenarios, but there may be applications for which user self-provisioning is not acceptable.